rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part1- Bruno Michetti.md

 <img src="images/dj-rest-auth-browsable-endpoint.png" alt="Browsable endpoint" width="900"/>

-In the image above you can enter username, email and password to test the login functionality.
-The message of `Method GET not allowed` it is not an error.
+In the image above you can enter a username, email, and password to test the login functionality.
+The message of `Method GET not allowed` is not an error.
 It means that your endpoint doesn't allow the GET method but you can test it doing a POST.
 That method is possible because the corresponding blue button is shown.
-As you can see, it's very useful to have very quickly a nice interface to use while you are coding.
+As you can see, it's very useful to very quickly have a nice interface to use while you are coding.

 ### Configuration